tardate/LittleArduinoProjects/Electronics101/AudioAmps/VolumeControlPowerAmp/README.md

 * additional 100nF low-pass filter on the power supply

 How it performs:
-* the input volume control works perfectly
+* the input volume control works fine, although it is pretty redundant as it is ding the same job as a guitar's onboard volume control
 * the RF-bypass capacitor does appear to give a cleaner signal
 * the lack of gain control means the overdrive level is fixed.
-It's a pretty nice and warm effect though.
+It's a pretty nice and warm effect that cuts in with higher input volumes

 ## Construction